 Nami recommends using chopsticks to stir the batter.
 Whatever you do, don’t use a whisk.
 If you mix the batter too thoroughly, gluten will form, and the exterior will fry up chewy instead of crispy.
 Likewise, if you make the batter too far in advance, gluten will form, even if you don’t mix it too much.

 Your vegetables are sliced and diced, your oil is hot, and your batter is cold.
 It’s time to start frying!

 Remember that your cold ingredients will lower the temperature of the oil as you add them to the pot.
 That’s why it’s helpful to start with oil close to 360F.
 You also don’t want to add too many vegetables to the pot at once, which will also lower the oil temperature.
 If the oil isn’t hot enough, the batter will get greasy instead of staying light and crispy.
 If the oil is too hot, you can add more oil or another vegetable or two to help bring down the temperature.

 The batter should adhere well to dry vegetables, but you can also dredge them in flour before dipping in the batter.
+You can also roll the batter-dipped vegetables in crispy panko bread crumbs for extra crunch.
 However, too much flour and batter can give your vegetable tempura a mushy texture.
 Use a light hand with both.

 While your vegetables are cooking, you will see bubbles around them.
 The Spruce cautions that the size of the bubbles are a good indicator of doneness: larger bubbles mean it’s time to remove your tempura from the oil.
 Be sure to strain debris from the oil so it doesn’t burn and give your tempura an off flavor.